Unstable cohomology of $\mathsf{GL}_{2n}(\mathbb{Z})$ and the odd commutative graph complex: Canonical integrals on the odd graph complex

 for every $\gamma$ that is bridgeless.
 This identity also holds for single edges $\gamma=\{e\}$, since then the factor $\FP_\gamma$ is a point and indeed we have a canonical isomorphism $\partial\FP_G\cap D_e=\FP_{G/e}$.

 \begin{thm} The integral \eqref{eq:canint} converges absolutely for any graph $G$ and any $\omega\in\cfs$. \end{thm} \begin{proof} It was shown in \cite[\S 7.3]{invariant} that the pullback $\pi^*(\omega_G)$ of a canonical form extends smoothly over the boundary of the polytope $\FP_G$.
-However, this is not the case for $\pi^*(\pff_G)$, which develops (integrable) square-root singularities on $\partial\FP_G$.
+However, this is not the case for $\pi^*(\pff_G)$, which develops (integrable) square root singularities on $\partial\FP_G$.